leontoddjohnson/iii/README.md

 The top portion shows the notes in the sequence.
 The selected note is brightest, the currently playing note is slighly less bright, and the rest are dim.

-The bottom portion shows a 12-note window from the scale.
-The selected note placement is the brightest, the root note(s) slightly less bright, and the rest are dim.
+The bottom portion shows two octaves of notes from the scale.
+The selected note placement is the brightest, the root notes are slightly less bright, and the rest are dim.

 - **ENC (clockwise)**: select a note
 - **ENC (counter clockwise)**: place the note on the scale (de-selected is a rest)